 The control of diseases with fungicides is based on PREVENTION: plant surfaces must be completely covered with the fungicide to successfully prevent infection.
 Use the highest indicated rate per crop when disease incidence is high or expected to be, depending on rainfall and temperature.
-The low rate is suitable for general preventive sprays under normal conditions.
+The lower rate is suitable for general preventive sprays under normal conditions.
 Since weather conditions and disease incidence vary, consult your Agricultural Extension Service for timing and initial application.

-NOTE TO REVIEWER - The following language is for the COMMERCIAL/AGRICULTURAL CROP FUNCICIDE use labeling: GENERAL INSTRUCTIONS
+(Note to Reviewer - The following section is for COMMERCIAL/AGRICULTURAL CROP FUNGICIDE Use Labeling)

+GENERAL INSTRUCTIONS

 Partially fill the spray tank with water, add the desired amount of COPPER-COUNT-N and continue filling the tank.
 If applied with other products, add COPPER-COUNT-N last.
 Use agitation during mixing and application, until tank is empty.
 Good bypass agitation is adequate.
-Observe all cautions and limitations on labejing of all products used in mixtures.
+Observe all cautions and limitations on labeling of all products used in mixtures.
 In common with all good agricultural practice, start with clean equipment; equipment should be flushed well with water after use.

-GROUND APPLICATION: Dilute Spraying: Apply specified rate in 10 to 100 gallons water per acre.
+GROUND APPLICATION: Dilute Spraying: Apply specified rate in 10 to 100 gallons of water per acre.
 Orchard and Grove Spraying: Apply specified rate in 100 to 800 gallons of water per acre.
-Concentrate Spraying: On vegetable crops use 5 to 25 gallons of spray mixture per acre; on fruit and nut trees use 20 to 250 gallons per acre.
+Concentrate Spraying: On vegetable crops, use 5 to 25 gallons of spray mixture per acre; on fruit and nut trees, use 20 to 250 gallons per acre.

 AIR APPLICATION: Apply specified rate in 3 to 20 gallons of water per acre.